Lane County Audubon Society is committed to education about our natural environment. For questions about our Audubon in Schools program, contact us.

 Audubon in the Schools Update

-The core group of Audubon in the Schools (AITS ) volunteers had a virtual meeting in January 2021 to discuss how we might interact with schools and students in 2021.
-This program depends on in-classroom interactions with bird feathers and specimens that the students use as models for their drawing exercises.
+The core group of Audubon in the Schools (AITS ) volunteers had a virtual meeting in February 2022 to discuss how we might interact with schools and students this year.
+Our program depends on in-classroom interactions with bird feathers and specimens that the students use as models for their drawing exercises.

-Many thanks to Barb Pope, Janet Barnes, Rose Britton, Marty Merrill, and Rosie Hammond for being at the meeting.
-Sue Markley and Kathy Wilson could not attend, but agreed to help when we get rolling again.
-Even though our AITS Program stopped school visits mid-March 2020, we had a number of successful classroom visits prior to that date.
+Many thanks to Barb Pope, Janet Barnes, Rose Britton, Marty Merrill, Kathy Wilson, and Evelyn Rosas for being at the meeting.
+Sue Markley and Rosie Hammond could not attend, but are still interested in helping when we get rolling again.

 AITS 2020 Educational Report Numbers